Policy for Donations of Objects

 - Donors must provide verifiable record of authenticity and provenance for all proposed donations.
 The Museum will make every effort to ascertain that items offered are not stolen, wrongfully converted, or acquired under false pretences.
 The Museum is bound by international antiquities laws.
-Foreign antiquities must have documentation indicating that they were exported from their country of origin prior to the 1970 UNESCO Convention on the Protection of the World Cultural and Natural Heritage.
+Foreign antiquities must have documentation indicating that they were exported from their country of origin prior to the 1970 UNESCO Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property.
 The provenance of acquired items shall be a matter of public record.

 - If the Museum discovers that it has acquired item (s) in violation of the above statement, the Museum shall seek to return the item(s) to the legal owner or shall seek to determine the proper means of disposition through recognized authorities.